 The path loss is then calculated between the FSS ES and each location of the BS, using P.45216 channel model and SRTM terrain model of 1 arc second (one data of terrain height above sea level every 30m).
 The received interference at the FSS ES from each BS is then calculated using the previously assessed parameters and any additional loss, as expressed in eq.
 7. Finally, only all the BS positions which lead to a received interfering level above the FSS ES protection threshold are retained and presented.

 When considering the short-term interference configuration, the model P.452-16 is used with the associated percentage of time of 0.005%, what leads to lower propagation loss values compared to the long-term case and consequently higher levels of the power of the interfering signal from WBB base station received at the FSS site.
-However, the interference trigger value associated to the short-term criterion is also increased compared to the long-term case and then the assessment consist in evaluating how much the risk of interference in increased under shrot-term interference configuration compared to the long-term interference configuration.
+However, the interference trigger value associated to the short-term criterion is also increased compared to the long-term case and then the assessment consist in evaluating how much the risk of interference in increased under short-term interference configuration compared to the long-term interference configuration.

 Study case 1: LUXEMBURg site